felixmulder/felixmulder.github.io/writing/2019-10-05-Designing-testable-components.md

 use do-notation.

-This typeclass now allows us to re-write a function like `createNewUser` with a type signature that let's us know about its effects.
+This typeclass now allows us to re-write a function like `createNewUser` with a type signature that lets us know about its effects.

 ```haskell
 createNewUser :: Persist m => RequestBody -> m (Either Error User)